Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- No exam just one final lab writeup worth 20% of your grades

 -  Study Recommendation:
 	- Finish your experiment fast and write fast.
-Include as many details as you can and conduct more trials if there’s time for more accuracy.
+Include as much detail as possible and conduct more trials if there’s time for more accuracy.
 The TAs don’t really mark you based on your answer but on your process getting to your answer.

 ### PHYS 170
 *Difficulty: ⭐⭐*